Katodozi/Nepali-financial-news-Summarization-project-FinSum-Nepal-/word_embedding/README.md

-This folder contains all the code, data and explaination about the word embedding(converting words into vector of 100 dimension in our case)
+This folder contains all the code, data and explaination about the word embedding(converting words into vector of 100 dimension in our case) using GloVe